-Open up ShadowProtect and determine the license status:
+Open up the StorageCraft ShadowProtect program and check the license status:

-- The agent may think a backup job is already running.
-To fix this, rename the database where the job state is residing.
+The agent may think a backup job is already running.
+To resolve this, rename the database where the job state is residing:

-- Open services.msc, and stop the StorageCraft Raw Agent.
+- Open services.msc, and stop the StorageCraft Raw Agent service.